alereyes18/checkly-cli-integration-guide/README.md

 ```
 npm create checkly
 ```
-Make your selections and log in to your Checkly account.This interactive set up will:
+Make your selections and log in to your Checkly account.
+This interactive set up will:
 - Install the Checkly CLI.
 - Create a `checkly.config.ts` file at the root of your project.
 - Create a `__checks__` directory to store your checks.